Sledmine/coop-evolved/README.md

 New bsp index detected: 0
 halo(
 ```

+**NOTE:** Server map will not change automatically when finishing a game, you will have to
+manually change the map using the command `sv_map <map_name> team_slayer` in the server
+terminal or launching `mercury serve` again with the new map name.

 Share your server IP to your friends and ensure you all are on the same network, your server is not
 public to the internet unless you do another hard process to achieve that, try virtual local network